Kiuwan logo

 Open-Source Code Risk Management

 For most companies, the benefits of using open-source code outweigh the risks involved.
-However, it’s crucial to the long-term success of your business that you have a comprehensive strategy in place for using open-source components.
+However, it’s crucial to the long-term success of your business that you have a comprehensive strategy for using open-source components.
 In addition to implementing best practices for managing open-source code risk, consider using an application that scans your code to identify vulnerabilities so you can mitigate risk and ensure compliance with open-source code licenses.

 Kiuwan’s Open-Source Code Management Tools